- Assistant Professor, Psychiatry & Behavioural Neurosciences

 - Member of McMaster Integrative Neuroscience Discovery & Study (MiNDS) Program

-Dr. Kimber received her PhD (2015) in Health Research Methodology (Population and Public Health Specialization) from the Department of Health Research Methods, Evidence, & Impact (formerly the Department of Clinical Epidemiology & Biostatistics) at McMaster University and recently completed Women’s Health Scholar and CIHR-funded postdoctoral fellowships at the Offord Centre for Child Studies under the mentorship of Dr. Harriet MacMillan.
-Informed by clinical and research training and experience, Dr. Kimber’s program of work examines the independent and intersecting antecedents, correlates, and outcomes of child maltreatment and mental disorders among children and adolescents; with a special interest in eating disorders, emotional abuse, emotional neglect, children’s exposure to intimate partner violence, the developmental and contextual influences of these experiences, as well as the implementation and evaluation of preventative interventions.
+Dr. Kimber received her PhD (2015) in Health Research Methodology (Population and Public Health Specialization) from the Department of Health Research Methods, Evidence, & Impact at McMaster University and recently completed Ontario Ministry of Health and Long-term Care and CIHR-funded postdoctoral fellowships at the Offord Centre for Child Studies under the mentorship of Dr. Harriet MacMillan.
+Informed by clinical and research training and experience, Dr. Kimber’s program of work examines the independent and intersecting antecedents, correlates, and outcomes of child maltreatment and mental disorders among children and adolescents; with a special interest in eating disorders, emotional abuse, emotional neglect, children’s exposure to intimate partner violence, as well as the implementation and evaluation of preventative interventions.
 Dr. Kimber is also interested in how the experiences of child maltreatment and mental disorders differ across children and adolescents who identify with various gender identities, as well as the extent to which these experiences differ between Indigenous and non-Indigenous (e.g. 1st generation, 2nd generation, and multi-generation Canadian) children and adolescents.
-A third and complementary area of focus is identifying and evaluating the extent to which front-line practitioners implement evidence-based interventions for child maltreatment, as well as child and adolescent metal disorders in their every-day practice.
+A third and complementary area of focus is supporting health and social service providers to implement evidence-based interventions for child maltreatment, as well as child and adolescent mental disorders in their every-day practice.

 - Medical Education on Family Violence Project - This study is part of a project called VEGA (Violence Evidence Guidance Action), the goal of which is to develop evidence-based guidance and a curriculum to assist health and social service providers in responding to family violence.
 The primary goal of this project is to inform the VEGA project of the shortcomings, challenges and implementation issues of family violence education in medical schools from the perspective of the medical students